WMAI Community Mental Health/Arts Center Model

 Our programming has been made possible through donations, fundraising, sponsorships and grants.
 A special thank you to the Potomac Health Foundation for awarding us the Howard L. Greenhouse Large Grant Award for 2018-2019 which has allowed us to program these experiences below!
 All the experiences listed here are specific to our Nation’s Armed Forces and their families.
 To participate you must be a direct family member of an individual who has served in any US Military branch or an Active Duty, Veteran, or Retired Veteran yourself.
 Though the experiences below are free, we do require each student register at least 72 hours in advance.
 This program requires data collection that is necessary to continue to receive grant funding.
 We must gather data related to every participants age, gender, ethnicity, residence location, branch of service, frequency of visits to the program and more.
 The more of this data we receive, the better we are at securing future, additional funding to keep the program operational at all times.
 We would like to ask that you please help us by allowing us to occasionally email you a survey related to your experience within the program courses, workshops and events.
 The surveys will vary.
 Some will ask questions related to personal demographics and some will ask questions related to the healing, therapeutic nature of art.
 We understand that replying to these surveys is a voluntary act and hope you will consider helping us to grow and sustain this partnership and future military programming.
 You are the key to assisting us provide this service to our military community.
 Thank You!
 Please considering “liking” our Facebook page here to get all the latest news about this program: https://www.facebook.com/workhouseMAI

 Those who serve in the armed forces face unique challenges, such as frequent moves, unusual work schedules, stress, trouble sleeping, and more.
 These challenges make it increasingly difficult to participate in social activities that can benefit a student’s mental, behavioral and social health.
 The WMAI understands these challenges and is honored to back our military through tuition assistance in support of a service member’s personal goals in the therapeutic and healing qualities of the arts.
 This tuition assistance is open to all those who do or have served in any of the military service branches including the National Guard and reservists.
+It is now also open to Military Spouse and direct children of Military parents.
 Students are permitted one subsidy, per student, per quarter and must apply by providing a one-page, cover letter that demonstrates financial need and explains how taking the course will benefit them either behaviorally, socially, mentally or physically.
 Post course, the student will be asked to fill out a survey about their experience.
 The WMAI subsidy will cover 100% of the student’s tuition and any programmatic materials associated with the course.
 Personal materials and outside-class purchased materials will not be covered.